-HWT's wildfire mitigation strategy has not changed since its 2020 WMP and can be summarized as: (1) during the facility design phase, engaging with experienced vendors and contractors to design transmission facilities to minimize wildfire risk; (2) during the construction phase, developing and implementing measures to prevent or minimize the probability of occurrence of site-specific risks and risk drivers; and (3) during the operations phase, including mitigating measures into standard operating procedures to ensure that day-to-day operations are performed in a manner that prevents or minimizes the probability of occurrence of site-specific risks and risk drivers.
+HWT's asset footprint has not changed since the commencement of operations in 2020.
+As a result, HWT's wildfire mitigation strategy has not materially changed since the submittal of its 2020 WMP.
+As HWT only began commercial operations in 2020, its pre-operational wildfire mitigation strategy can be summarized as: during the facility design phase, engaging with experienced vendors and contractors to design transmission facilities to minimize wildfire risk; and during the construction phase, developing and implementing measures to prevent or minimize the probability of occurrence of site-specific risks and risk drivers.
+Since commencing operations, HWT's strategy in summary is to include mitigating measures into standard operating